joshtynjala/actionscript-3.0-developers-guide/user-interaction/keyboard-input/using-the-ime-class.md

 The previous code first checks to see if the user has an IME installed using the `Capabilities.hasIME` property.
-If this property is set to `true,` the code then checks whether the user’s IME is currently enabled, using the `IME.enabled` property.
+If this property is set to `true,` the code then checks whether the user's IME is currently enabled, using the `IME.enabled` property.

 </div>